solana-labs/solana/bench-exchange/README.md

 ## Order Requests

-When an investor decides to exchange a token of one type for another, they submit a transaction to the Solana Blockchain containing an order request, which, if successful, is turned into an order.  orders do not expire but are cancellable. <!-- orders should have a timestamp to enable trade expiration -->  When an order is created, tokens are deducted from a token
+When an investor decides to exchange a token of one type for another, they submit a transaction to the Safecoin Blockchain containing an order request, which, if successful, is turned into an order.  orders do not expire but are cancellable. <!-- orders should have a timestamp to enable trade expiration -->  When an order is created, tokens are deducted from a token